What Is Christmas, and Why Do We Celebrate It?

 Decorating Christmas trees

 There are many ways to show your love for others during the holiday season, and giving gifts is a popular one.
-The tradition of gift-giving is said to be a reminder of the gifts that the three wise men brought to the baby Jesus.
+The tradition of gift-giving is said to be a reminder of the gifts the three wise men brought to the baby Jesus.

 Decking your halls (and everything else)